 This module introduces students to the fundamental principles of hydrology and hydrostatics and enables them to apply these principles to model problems relevant to water resources and civil engineering.

-The aim of this Module is to provide a knowledge of the types of water resources and factors that influence water quality and quantity and a basic understanding of hydrostatics.
+The aim of this Module is to provide a basic understanding of hydrostatics, and a knowledge of the various types of water resources and factors affecting their availability and quality.

 By the end of this module the student should be able to: